wakinget/dluxshera-sandbox/docs/dev/dLuxShera_Working_Plan.md

-# dLuxShera Refactor — Working Plan & Notes
+# dLuxShera Working Plan & Notes (dev-facing)
 _Last updated: 2026-02-18 00:00_

-This is a living document summarizing the goals, architecture, decisions, tasks, and gotchas for the dLuxShera parameterization refactor.
-It’s designed so either of us can get back up to speed quickly and not lose the important details.
+This is a living, dev-facing document summarizing the goals, architecture, decisions, tasks, and gotchas for dLuxShera as it moves through V1.0 and beyond.
+It replaces the refactor-era index while keeping the running plan in one place.

+## How to use this doc
+- **Sections 1–17:** Current architecture focus areas, gotchas, and open questions.
+- **Section 18:** Merge strategy and V1.0 milestones (active roadmap).
+- **Section 23:** Parking lot / future ideas and backlog.
+- **Historical context:** For narrative history and ADR-style rationale, see `docs/archive/REFACTOR_HISTORY.md` and `docs/archive/ARCHITECTURE_DECISIONS.md`.

 ---